 The Patient Satisfaction Questionnaire (PSQ) provides feedback to GPStRs by providing a measure of the patient’s opinion of the doctor’s relationship and empathy during a consultation.
 The evidence provided is useful in helping trainer and GPStR to address needs and facilitate educational development during the training period.

 Clinical Examination and Procedural Skills

-Direct Observation of Procedural Skills (DOPs) have been replaced by CEPs from August 2015.
 This is to provide a system for triangulating evidence to establish if the GPST is competent.
 The triangulated evidence comes from MSFs, CSR, COTs and direct observation.
-There is no prescribed list of Clinical Examinations or Procedural Skills, which must be demonstrated, but it is essential to show evidence of competence in breast examination and in the full range of male and female genital examinations, as this is required by the GMC.
+There is no prescribed list of Clinical Examinations or Procedural Skills, which must be demonstrated, but it is essential to show evidence of competence in breast examination, rectal examination and in the full range of male and female genital examinations, as this is required by the GMC.